AxelGard/cira/README.md

 # cira

 Cira algorithmic trading made easy.
-A simpler library for alpaca-trade-API from Alpaca Markets.
+A Façade library for simpler interaction with alpaca-trade-API from Alpaca Markets.

 Cira is available on [pip](https://pypi.org/project/cira/). **Please give it a star if you like it!**